 Are you saying he’s lying to us?
 Why would he do that?

-For the remainder of the meeting I struggled to take notes, while at the same time I was firing off my questions, listening to the answers and also attempting to scan a couple of my colleagues I was sure also heard the initial voice.
+For the remainder of the meeting I struggled to take notes, while firing off my questions to the Entity, listening to the answers and also scanning a couple of my colleagues I was sure also heard that initial voice.
 (I look back on this moment with amusement.
 Typical in these moments.
 Argue.
 Debate.
 Who else heard?)

-By the end of the meeting I was convinced Jarad honestly didn’t know he was not going to see out the project.
+By the end of the meeting I was convinced Jarad honestly didn’t know he would be unable to see out the project.

-Sometime over the next 24 hours, he heard from relatives overseas.
-He was to fly home for family reasons.
+Sometime over the next 24 hours, he heard from relatives overseas and was booked to fly home for family reasons.
 Within the next 48 hours, he’d put in for a few weeks off work.

-After deflecting her twice, on the third time I disclosed to her what I’d heard and what I knew to be true – he was not returning from overseas anytime soon.
+After deflecting her twice, on the third time I told her what I’d heard and what I knew to be true – he was not returning from overseas anytime soon.
 She sighed.
 Deeply.
-In that moment, I suspected part of her knew but perhaps not understood consciously until this moment.
+In that moment, I could tell part of her already suspected.

 I said, ‘there’s nothing you can do based on what I’ve just told you.
-You’re going to have to wait until you hear from him directly, before you can take any action or make any decision.’
+You’ll need to wait until you hear from him directly, before you can take any action or make any decision.’

-She nodded.
 For the first time I understood the discomfort someone else might feel to have the experience of knowing or understanding things before they happen.
 That ‘in-between time’ of suspending action until other events, people or decisions manifest.

 21 November 2017